 (2) In instances where previous performance issues were related to the use of excess overtime perform the following reviews.

-(aa) Review the process for controlling overtime.
+(aa) Review the licensee’s process for controlling overtime.

 (bb) Interview personnel identified as having worked overtime to determine how management ensures that personnel are not assigned to safety related duties while in a fatigued condition.

-(cc) Interview personnel involved in working hours in excess of those listed in the technical specifications (with or without approval) to evaluate indications of recurrent/routine use of overtime.
+(cc) Interview personnel involved in working hours in excess of those listed in the plant’s technical specifications (with or without approval) to evaluate indications of recurrent/routine use of overtime.

-(dd) Interview personnel involved in working hours in excess of those listed in the technical specifications to determine whether they are willing to report whether they or others are fatigued.
+(dd) Interview personnel involved in working hours in excess of those listed in the plant’s technical specifications to determine whether they are willing to report whether they or others are fatigued.

 (ee) Refer to IP 93002, “Managing Fatigue” for guidance on the requirements of 10 CFR 26, Subpart I – Managing Fatigue.
 Assess the need for performing a specific section of the procedure based on previous performance issues related to fatigue management.